lookingdown/pdo-plus/README.md

-# PDO plus
+# Fork of PDO plus for Aura.Sql

-PDO plus extends PDO in order to log all your queries.
+PDO plus extends Aura.Sql in order to log all your queries.
 This package also includes a Bar Panel for Tracy, see the result below.
+(Will not work without Aura.sql loaded prior)

 ## Result
 ![PDO logger with Tracy](https://i.snag.gy/AbESVC.jpg "PDO logger with Tracy")